Boat race protestor jailed for six months

 World number two Novak Djokovic will make his return from a shoulder injury at next week's ATP tournament in Acapulco, the Serb said on Friday.

-LONDON The protestor who disrupted this year's Oxford and Cambridge University Boat Race was jailed for six months on Friday, as the judge took a dim view of the first deliberate interruption in the contest's 158 year history.
+LONDON The protestor who disrupted this year's University Boat Race on the River Thames was jailed for six months on Friday.

+Trenton Oldfield swam in front of the Oxford and Cambridge crews at the halfway point of the annual race in April, narrowly avoiding being injured by the blades of the oars.

+Oldfield, who was arrested for causing a public nuisance, said at the time that his stunt had been to highlight what he perceived as elitism in the United Kingdom.

-Sentencing the 36-year-old Australian native, Judge Anne Molyneux ruled that Trenton Oldfield, who had been protesting against what he perceived as elitism in the United Kingdom, had acted dangerously and disproportionately.
+Sentencing the 36-year-old Australian native, Judge Anne Molyneux said Oldfield had acted dangerously and disproportionately.

 "You did nothing to address inequality by giving yourself the right to spoil the enjoyment of others," she said.